KenyC/ReX/README.md

 <p align="center"><img src="rex.png" alt="ReX logo" width="300px"/></p>
 <h3 align="center">Typesetting Mathematics</h3>

+# Why the fork?

+This fork of ReX is designed to allow users to use their preferred rendering engine and font parser, instead of relying on Pathfinder and the font-parsing crate `font` (whose continuing development is not guaranteed).
+Implementing the trait MathFont allows users to specify their own font parser, and implementing `Backend<F : MathFont>`, where F is the type of the desired font parser, allows users to use their own rendering engine.

+The following features define some implementations of these traits for you:

+  - `fontcrate-backend`: uses the `font` crate for font parsing
+  - `ttfparser-backend`: uses the `ttf-parser` crate for font parsing
+  - `pathfinder-backend`: in combination with `fontcrate-backend`, implements `Backend<OpenTypeFont>` the `pathfinder`for rendering
+  - `femtovg-backend`: uses the `femtovg` for rendering ; in combination with `fontcrate-backend`, implements `Backend<OpenTypeFont>` ; in combination with `ttfparser-backend`, implements `Backend<ttf_parser::Font>`.

+Perhaps, this fork may ultimately turn into an attempt to take full ownership of the engine.

 # Samples

 You can try ReX live [here](https://retex.github.io/iReX/editor.html)!
 Simply type in a formula in the editor and click the display on the top to update the rendering.